forgepackages/forge/README.md

 ### Misc.

-- `forge init` - used by the quickstart, but can be used by itself too
+- `forge init` - used by the quickstart to create a new project, but can be used by itself too

 ## Inspired by